vaidashi/career-development-curriculum/module_one/strengths_and_storytelling.md

 #### Deliverables
 * Complete the [Strengths & Storytelling Reflection](https://github.com/turingschool/career-development-curriculum/blob/master/module_one/strengths_storytelling_reflection.md) for your M1 PD deliverables that you'll submit [here](https://github.com/turingschool/career-development-curriculum/tree/master/deliverable_submissions)

-* Begin working on your Module 4 End-of-Turing Lightning Talk.
-We'll start on the slides for that today.

 #### The Why: Why Telling Your Story is Important
+Stories are how we connect with each other.
+From fairy tales to novels to movies to podcasts, stories provide a way for people to share their experiences with others, building empathy and awareness of our universal experiences.

+Storytelling is our first step in the job search at Turing.
 You are a member of the software industry now, and as you start connecting with others in the industry, you need to be able to tell the story of your transition -- how did you get here?
 How do you uniquely make up a part of this industry?

 In this session and throughout your career development at Turing, we'll focus on how you can craft a compelling story to describe who you are, how you came to this industry, and where you see yourself going.
 This is a story that you'll tell employers, colleagues at networking events, and even your Turing community.
 A long, long time from now, when you are ready to graduate, you will give a lightning talk about your experiences at Turing.
 Today we are going to start that lightning talk by sharing more about what brought you here and what you hope to accomplish.
 This is the start of you being able to tell your story professionally and find the right match for your future career.